310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% img /img/es/eventstory/aquarium/madarabcg.jpg %}

 {% bubble Madara %}
-If the real thing’s still too scary for you, then pet this plush toy version instead!
+If the real thing’s still too scary for you, then pet this stuffed toy version instead!

-Here, here! ♪ The real dolphin’s even softer, you know!
+Here, here! ♪ The real dolphin’s even softer, y'know!
 Dolphins raise their own offspring through milk like us, after all!
 That makes them our friends!
 {% endbubble %}

 {% bubble Kanata v2 %}